 Several questions were asked about nursing care in terms of the respondents' experiences over the past six months (See Figure 1).
-Of those who reported that they had tried to find a nurse, licensed practical nurse (LPN) or personal care attendant (PCA), 90.9% reported they could usually or always find one when they wanted one.
-Nearly 95.3% reported that they had always or usually seen the nursing staff treat the resident with kindness and 100% reported that they usually or always felt that the nursing staff cared about the resident.
-Respondents were asked if in the last 6 months, they saw any resident behave in a way that made it hard for nurses or aides to provide care such as yelling, pushing, or hitting.
-Just over 38% reported yes and of those, 100% reported that the nurses and aides always or usually handled this situation in a way that they felt was appropriate.
-When asked if they had ever seen any nursing staff be rude to their loved one or any other resident, 90.5% reported no, and 9.5% reported yes.
-Respondents were asked how often the resident looked and smelled clean in the last 6 months and 95.3% reported usually or always.
+Of those who reported that they had tried to find a nurse, licensed practical nurse (LPN) or personal care attendant (PCA), 100% reported they could usually or always find one when they wanted one.
+Nearly 92.8% reported that they had always or usually seen the nursing staff treat the resident with kindness.
+Just over 92.8% reported that they usually or always felt that the nursing staff cared about the resident.
+Respondents were asked if in the last 6 months, they saw any resident behave in a way that made it hard for nurses or aides to provide care such as yelling, pushing, or hitting and the majority of respondents reported no (92.9%) and 7.1% did not report.
+When asked if they had ever seen any nursing staff be rude to their loved one or any other resident, 92.9% reported no, and 7.1% did not respond.
+Respondents were asked how often the resident looked and smelled clean in the last 6 months and 92.9% reported usually or always.

 Figure 1.
-Resident Treatment
+Resident Care

 Respondents were asked questions about whether they helped residents with certain aspects of their care over the past six months and if this was because the staff either did not help or made the resident wait too long.
-When asked if they had helped the resident with eating, 9.5% reported yes.
-Of those who reported yes, 50% reported that it was because the nursing staff either did not help or made them wait too long.
-When asked if they helped the resident with drinking, nearly 9.5% reported yes and no one reported that they helped because the nursing staff did not help or made the resident wait too long.
-Respondents were also asked if they helped the resident with toileting and 28.6% reported yes and no one reported that they helped the resident with toileting because the nursing staff did not help or made the resident wait too long.
-Respondents were also asked if they helped with the care of the resident when they visited and 66.7% reported yes, while no one reported that they felt the long term care home staff expected them to help.
-Nearly 95.2% of respondents reported that the nursing staff always treated them with courtesy and respect.
+When asked if they had helped the resident with eating, 7.1% reported yes.
+Of those who reported yes, no one reported that it was because the nursing staff either did not help or made them wait too long.
+When asked if they helped the resident with drinking, nearly 15% reported yes and no one reported that they helped because the nursing staff did not help or made the resident wait too long.
+Respondents were also asked if they helped the resident with toileting and 0% reported yes.
+Respondents were also asked if they helped with the care of the resident when they visited and 57.1% reported yes, while 0% reported that they felt the long term care home staff expected them to help.
+Nearly 93% of respondents reported that the nursing staff always or usually treated them with courtesy and respect.